joeykap123/Projects/README.md

 ```
 # Overview

-This repository will store any projects I work on outside of school.
+    This repository will store any notable projects I have worked on.

 # Overview of the Automation System functionality